voiceflow/runtime-client-js/docs/advanced-usage.md

 });
 ```

-You can also check out the "Samples" for a working implementation of suggestion chips on the browser.
+You can also check our [samples](https://github.com/voiceflow/rcjs-examples) for a working implementation of suggestion chips on the browser.